UQComputingSociety/codegolf/README.md

 * SQLLite

-* The three environment variables from the codegolf channel in slack.
-Ask someone for them.
+* The three environment variables for the Github Oauth (more details below)

 ## Developement Guide